 Pathology Residency Clinical Training

-NYU Long Island School of Medicine’s Pathology Residency offers clinical training that prepares participants for a successful and rewarding career in pathology.
+NYU Long Island School of Medicine’s Pathology Residency offers clinical training that prepares trainees for a successful and rewarding career in pathology.

 Our residents gain valuable hands-on experience through a variety of clinical rotations.
 Training sites include NYU Langone Hospital—Long Island, NYU Langone’s Tisch Hospital, NYC Health + Hospitals/Bellevue, Long Island Jewish Medical Center Northwell Health, and the New York City Medical Examiner Office of Queens.
 Didactic and research training complement our clinical rotations.